codename0og/codename-rvc-fork-3/README.md

 > - Ability to choose lr_decay from the ui.

 💡 Ideas / concepts 💡
 > - ~~Propably improving the mel-similarity.. or generally expanding the idea.~~ Irrelevant.
-Functionality taken over by validation mechanism.
+Functionality taken over by hold-out validation mechanism.
 > - and more.. perhaps ..